Tonyliu2ca/Mac-Admin-Scripts/noSleep4Encryption/README.md

    So it's needed to keey a Mac up and running even when lid is closed and the program can stop, clean up itself once the encryption done, and leave the logs for audit.

-What to mke it happen:
+What to make it happen:
 =====================
    macOS power management assertion is one of the way to prevent a Mac goes to sleep.
 This is the core technology used.
 For Xcode or swift developer, believe their's a way to do the same thing as caffeinate does.
 As an admin with script knowledge, caffeinate command is preferred.